httptoolkit/httptoolkit-website/src/posts/android-14-install-system-ca-certificate.md

 cover_image: './header-images/android-phone.jpg'
 ---

-A couple of weeks ago I published a post about [changes in Android 14](https://httptoolkit.com/blog/android-14-breaks-system-certificate-installation/) that fundamentally breaks existing approaches to installing system-level CA certificates, even with root access.
+A couple of weeks ago I published a post about [changes in Android 14](https://httptoolkit.com/blog/android-14-breaks-system-certificate-installation/) that fundamentally break existing approaches to installing system-level CA certificates, even with root access.
 This has triggered some fascinating discussion!
 I highly recommend a skim through the debate on [Mastodon](https://toot.cafe/@pimterry/111012860794214522) and [Hacker News](https://news.ycombinator.com/item?id=37391521).

-Since that was posted, quite a few people have talked to me about possible solutions, going beyond the previous existing approaches with new mechanisms that make it practical to do this in Android 14+, and there some good options here.
+Since that was posted, quite a few people have talked to me about possible solutions, going beyond the previous approaches with new mechanisms that make it practical to do this in Android 14+, and there are some good options here.

 While direct root access to change these certificates by simply writing to a directory is indeed no longer possible, root is root, and so with a bit of work there are still some practical & effective ways to dig down into the internals of Android and seize control of these certs once more.